 Mix well with a spatula and add the grated jaggery and grind again.

-Stop and mix once in a while.
-The mixture will stick together as the grinding is done.
+once in a while.
+The mixture will stick together as the grinding is

-Take out the mixture onto a plate or a bow.
+Take out the sesame jaggery mixture onto a plate or in a bowl.

 Make small lime sized balls while the mixture is still warm.

 If the mixture seems too dry, and